 Hebe speciosa is an evergreen Shrub growing to 1.5 m (5ft).

-It is hardy to zone 7.
-It is in leaf 12-Jan It is in flower from Aug to September.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Bees.
+See above for USDA hardiness.
+It is hardy to UK zone 7.
+It is in leaf all year, in flower from August to September.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Bees.

 It cannot grow in the shade.
 It prefers moist soil.
 The plant can tolerate maritime exposure.